-Remember travel before lockdown?
-It’s not so much a thing under 2020 pandemic conditions, but you can start mentally preparing now for that change of scenery you most certainly crave.
+Remember travel before pandemic times?
+It’s not so much a thing under recent conditions, but you can start mentally preparing now for that change of scenery you most certainly crave.

 Next time you’re packing for a trip, consider the watch or watches you take with.
 If the itinerary includes the likes of, say, business as well as time on the beach, you might be taking more watches than the one on your wrist.
 Whatever your circumstances or reasons, here’s what to consider and how to travel better with your watches.